 Understanding the question “what is virtual network computing (VNC)” begins with defining its purpose.
 From there, it’s much simpler to understand the differences between VNC and RDP (Remote Desktop Protocol), which helps to make an informed decision about what service is best for an organization’s needs.

 In looking at each of these enterprise remote access solutions for remote control desktop, it’s important to focus on the experience that each provides in terms of compliance, security, and usability.
-While the goal of both VNC and RDP is to provide remote access to a computer and its screen, not all remote desktop solutions are equal.
+While the goal of both VNC and RDP is to provide remote access to a computer and its screen, not all remote desktop solutions are equal in 2022.
 Let’s take a look at what each of these are, how they operate, and how they differ.

 What are VNC and RDP?